 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-My fee for couples therapy is £90 for a 75 minute session.
+My fee for couples therapy is £90 for a 50 minute session

-At the group practice in Oxford Circus I work within the fee structure of that practice.
+At the group practice in Central London where I am a Senior Consultant therapist I work within the fee structure of that practice.